State Actions

 Critical Access Hospitals

 Critical Access Hospitals (CAH) are one of two types of facilities that can convert to an REH.
-CAH designation was created in 1997 in response to widespread rural hospital closures.
-Similar to an REH, it is designed to reduce the financial vulnerability of hospitals and improve access to health care.
+The CAH designation was created in 1997 in response to widespread rural hospital closures.
+Similar to an REH, a CAH is designed to reduce the financial vulnerability of hospitals and improve access to health care.
 CAHs receive cost-based reimbursement for Medicare services and other benefits, including flexible staffing and services, and access to certain resources and technical assistance.

 Visit the Rural Health Information Hub for additional information on CAHs.